TL-Embedded/Test-Equipment/README.md

 * `ip://192.168.1.100` lets the instrument select `tcp` or `udp`
 * `ip://phoenix.local` address names are valid
 * `udp://192.168.1.100:5025` explitictly selects port 5025

+## VXI11

+VXI11 is a protocol over TCP supported by a lot of SCPI instruments.
+This has the advantage of being packetised.

+* `vxi://192.168.1.100` specifies a vxi11 interface to the given host

 ## Creating devices